fistyee/xxxx/README.md

   1. **Validation set evaluation**: Obtaining the validation results for your model using LLM evaluation tools, [OpenCompass](https://github.com/open-compass/opencompass).
   2. **Test set evaluation**: With the validation results, submit a GitHub issue on the [MMLU-CF](https://github.com/) GitHub homepage to request the test set results.
 Please follow the format below:

-Example,
+Example 1,
 ```
 Title:
-Test set evaluation Request - add HF model [meta-llama/Llama-3.2-1B]
+Test set evaluation Request - add HF model [microsoft/phi-4]
 Content:
 The result on validation set: 68.5%
 ```
+Example 2,
 <p>
   <img src="./Figures/Fig_6.png" alt="Fig6" width="80%" style="display: block; margin: 0 auto;" />
 </p>

   **Notably**:
    - Ensure you use the format with square brackets `[ ]` as shown.
-The model name **meta-llama/Llama-3.2-1B** corresponds to the name on HuggingFace.
+The model name **microsoft/phi-4** corresponds to the name on HuggingFace.
    - We will automatically submit your model.
 The time to receive the results depends on the number of models being evaluated, but it typically takes **1-2 weeks**.

 For API models, if OpenCompass updates the model interface, you can obtain the test set results by sending a temporary key to [Email](yangyu.huang@microsoft.com) after receiving the validation set results.